PlappertF/PlappertF/README.md

 ### Hej 👋 My name is Felix Plappert.
 I am a PhD student at Lund University in the field of Biomedical Engineering.

 - 🔭 I’m currently researching the role of the autonomic nervous system during atrial fibrillation.
-I am mainly doing advanced signal processing, explorative analysis of clinical data and statistical modeling.
+I am mainly doing advanced signal processing, explorative analysis of clinical data, and statistical modeling.
-- 👯 I’m always open to discuss collaborations on computational modeling of the cardiovascular system and autonomic nervous system.
+- 👯 I’m always open to discussing collaborations on computational modeling of the cardiovascular system and autonomic nervous system.
 - 📫 How to reach me: felix.plappert@bme.lth.se
 <!--
 **PlappertF/PlappertF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.